anonymcvpr2024/VOWSAM/README.md

 path to your datasets/ILSVRC/
 ```

-Download our COCO-style annotations for [training](https://drive.google.com/file/d/1HhE4OAcc--CpjUj69JCRXzMvIRsR4ymM/view?usp=sharing) and [video sequences](https://drive.google.com/file/d/1vJs8rLl_2oZOWCMJtk3a9ZJmdNn8cu-G/view?usp=sharing).
+Download the COCO-style annotations from YOLOV for [training](https://drive.google.com/file/d/1HhE4OAcc--CpjUj69JCRXzMvIRsR4ymM/view?usp=sharing) and [video sequences](https://drive.google.com/file/d/1vJs8rLl_2oZOWCMJtk3a9ZJmdNn8cu-G/view?usp=sharing).
 Then, put them in these two directories:
 ```shell
 annotations/vid_train_coco.json
 yolox/data/dataset/train_seq.npy
 ```

-Change the data_dir in exp files to [path to your datasets] and Download our weights.
+Change the data_dir in exp files to [path to your datasets] and Download our checkpoints.

 Step2.
 Generate predictions and convert them to IMDB style for evaluation.